pipiscrew/blood-test-tracker/readme.md

 # Blood test tracker - keeping track of lab results

-You have pages and pages of lab results, you may want to consider a system that will help you to organize all this information, as well as to be able to easily keep track of important trends in your lab reports.
+You have pages and pages of lab results, you may want to consider a system that will help you to organize all this information, as well as to be able to easily keep track of important trends in your lab reports. ([excel version](https://cllsociety.org/toolbox/keeping-track-of-lab-results/))

 Database comes with the default examination group and types.